 The Stronger Families Programme aims to improve the lives of Knowsley families with multiple, high cost problems, transform local public services and reduce public costs.

+It was created in response to the Government’s Troubled Families Programme, which was launched in 2012.
 The £448m scheme was designed to encourage local authorities and their partners to turn around 120,000 troubled families across England by May 2015.
 This was known as phase 1 of the Programme.

 In June 2013, the Government announced plans to expand the programme for a further five years from 2015 to 2020 to reach up to an additional 400,000 families.
 This is known as phase 2 of the programme, or the ‘Expanded Programme’.